A selection principle for 2D steady Euler flows via the vanishing viscosity limit: Abstract

 \section{Abstract}

-The 2D Euler system, governing inviscid incompressible flow, admits infinitely many steady solutions.
-To identify which are physically realizable, we investigate the vanishing viscosity limit of the steady Navier-Stokes system.
-Here, a steady Euler flow with a slip boundary condition is called a vanishing viscosity limit if it is the $L^\infty_{\textup{loc}}\cap H^1_{\textup{loc}}$ limit of steady Navier-Stokes solutions (it is known that strong boundary layers can persist).
-We then completely classify the vanishing viscosity limit in specific planar domains.
+The 2D Euler system, which governs inviscid incompressible fluid flow, can admit infinitely many steady solutions in a given domain with slip boundary conditions.
+To select physical classical solutions, we investigate the vanishing viscosity limits of the steady Navier-Stokes system.
+The vanishing viscosity limits in periodic strips or bounded connected domains are completely characterized, even when strong boundary layers may appear.

-In a bounded connected domain, we show that the only vanishing viscosity limit is the constant-vorticity flow.
-This result does not require the approximating Navier-Stokes solutions to have nested closed streamlines, an essential assumption in the century-old Prandtl-Batchelor theorem.
-In a strip where the Navier-Stokes velocity (but not the pressure) is periodic in the strip direction, we show that the only vanishing viscosity limits are constant flow, Couette flow, and Poiseuille flow.
-The proof of the latter result relies on the former and on a powerful rigidity theorem, which asserts that any non-shear steady Euler flow in a periodic strip must have contractible closed streamlines.
+More precisely, we show that the only vanishing viscosity limits in a bounded connected domain are flows with constant vorticity.
+The significance of this result is that the approximating Navier-Stokes solutions are not required to have nested closed streamlines, an essential assumption in the century-old Prandtl-Batchelor theorem.
+For flows in an infinitely long strip, if the viscous velocity (but not the pressure) is periodic in the strip direction, we show that the only vanishing viscosity limits are constant flows, Couette flows, and Poiseuille flows.
+The proof relies on a delicate analysis of the streamlines for both viscous and inviscid flows, in which a key observation is that the set of chaotic streamlines for the Euler flow is null with respect to two-dimensional Lebesgue measure.
+The second result depends not only on the first but also on a powerful rigidity theorem that any non-shear steady classical Euler flow in a periodic strip must have closed streamlines, established via an analysis of streamlines and a novel total curvature estimate.